SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

 1. Consistency
     - The same container given the same input will produce the same output.

-[Kubernetes](https://kubernetes.io/) is a container orchestration platform for "automating deployment, scaling and management of containerized applications."
+[Kubernetes](https://kubernetes.io/), often shortened to 'k8s', is a container orchestration platform for "automating deployment, scaling and management of containerized applications."
 If you are familiar with more traditional HPC systems, you can think of Kubernetes like a workload manager (i.e. Slurm).
-Kubernetes allows us to wrap containers in "pods" which are then scheduled and run on the cluster.
-Similar to workload managers, Kubernetes allows us to make requests for resources like CPUs, GPUs and memory.
-It is important to note that pods are ephemeral and once a pod is deleted everything inside the pod is deleted -- meaning any data downloaded, data generated or files modified etc. Make sure to transfer data that you want to save out of the pod before deleting it.
+Similar to workload managers, Kubernetes allows us to make requests for resources like CPUs, GPUs and memory to run our programs.
+Kubernetes wraps a container in a [pod](https://kubernetes.io/docs/concepts/workloads/pods/), the smallest compute unit, which is then scheduled and run on the cluster.
+It is important to note that pods are ephemeral and once a pod is deleted everything inside the pod is deleted -- meaning any data downloaded, content generated or files modified.
+Make sure to transfer data that you want to save out of the pod before deleting it.

 ## Starting a Kube Notebook
 Research and Cyberinfrastructure has created a [Kube Notebook](https://github.com/SDSU-Research-CI/kube-notebook/pkgs/container/kube-notebook) image to simplify access to Kubernetes.
-This container image will launch a Jupyter Lab instance that you can access from you web browser.
+This container image will launch a Jupyter Lab instance that you can access from your web browser.
 From inside Jupyter Lab you can launch a terminal with the kubectl software pre-installed.
-[Kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/) is a commandline tool for communicating and interacting with the kubernetes cluster.
+[Kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/) is a commandline tool for communicating and interacting with the Kubernetes cluster.

 Follow these instructions to spin up and connect to your kube notebook:
 1. Sign into [jupyterhub.sdsu.edu](jupyterhub.sdsu.edu)